 They're not.

-And as we roll along, our two, Sean Hannity Show, 800-941-SEAN.
+And as we roll along our two Sean Hannity show, 800-941.

-How the methods that are used in other countries of tracking people and this poll out that shows Democrats would support every American having to give their blood and people with COVID-19 positive tests have to wear ankle bracelets.
+Sean, if you want to be a part of the program, I've been warning people about how Americans will not accept an invasion of medical privacy, how the methods that are used in other countries of tracking people and this poll out that shows Democrats would support every American having to give their blood and people with COVID-19 positive tests have to wear ankle bracelets.

-It's not going to go over.
+It's not going to go over well.

 And now you've got 300,000 people in Michigan now have a petition to recall the governor.

-And uh, you know, it's taking a sledgehammer to an ant.
+And, you know, it's taking a sledgehammer to an ant.

-Um, Dr. Oz, our medical aid team back with us uh today, and and we've been you've been doing a deep, deep, deep dig and dive on how to reopen the country.
+And you've been doing a deep, deep, deep dig and dive on how to reopen the country.

-She reminded people about their responsibilities and people complied voluntarily.
+She reminded people about their responsibilities, and people complied voluntarily.

 I mean, I understand the theoretical reasons.

-I've been in these conversations, but it's pretty easy to hack that system, right?
+But it's pretty easy to hack that system, right?

-So now I either don't get tested because I don't want to be in the system, or if I'm forced to get tested, I can actually just send out a note saying, hey, listen, I tested COVID 19 positive, and 50 people that I've been spending time with in the last three days are now wrongly going to be forced to be quarantined when it that doesn't really move the needle for them.
+So now I either don't get tested because I don't want to be in the system, or if I'm forced to get tested, I can actually just send out a note saying, hey, listen, I tested COVID-19 positive, and 50 people that I've been spending time with in the last three days are now wrongly going to be forced to be quarantined when that doesn't really move the needle for them.

 Let's continue to test aggressively in her state.

-By the way, they have in that in that state Stanford Healthcare, which a lot of people on the phone may not have heard of, it's the largest rural health care provider in the country.
+By the way, they have in that state Stanford Healthcare, which a lot of people on the phone may not have heard of.

 I've known them for years.